hyw208/beval/README.rst

 option 1, type a string boolean expression and convert it to a criteria object

+    >>> from beval.criteria import Const, Criteria, to_criteria, Eq, All
     >>> search_criteria = to_criteria( "make == 'Acura' and type == 'Small' and drivetrain == 'Front'" )

 option 2, create a criteria in polish notation, sort of